bootdotdev/blog/content/tutorials/build-blog-aggregator.md

 date: "2024-09-17"
 categories:
   - "tutorials"
-  - "Go"
+  - "golang"
 images:
-  - /
+  - /img/800/blog_aggregator_art.png.webp
 toc: true
 ---

-## Welcome

-### What are we building?

 We're going to build an [RSS](https://en.wikipedia.org/wiki/RSS) feed aggregator in Go!
 It's a web server that allows clients to:

-* Add RSS feeds to be collected
+- Add RSS feeds to be collected
-* Follow and unfollow RSS feeds that other users have added
+- Follow and unfollow RSS feeds that other users have added
-* Fetch all of the latest posts from the RSS feeds they follow
+- Fetch all of the latest posts from the RSS feeds they follow

 RSS feeds are a way for websites to publish updates to their content.
 You can use this project to keep up with your favorite blogs, news sites, podcasts, and more!

-### Prerequisites
+**Pre-requisites**:

 This project assumes that you've already taken our "Learn Web Servers" course.
 If you haven't, go take it!
 It will give you a solid foundation for this project.

-### Learning goals
+**Learning goals**:

-* Learn how to integrate a Go server with PostgreSQL
+- Learn how to integrate a Go server with PostgreSQL
-* Learn about the basics of database migrations
+- Learn about the basics of database migrations
-* Learn about long-running service workers
+- Learn about long-running service workers

-### Setup
+**Setup**:

 Before we dive into the project, let's make sure you have everything you'll need on your machine.